jtsteinbach/sandbox/README.md

 The "is everything intact?" button.
 It:

-1. Walks every save reachable from every branch and **re-hashes every commit, tree, and blob**.
+1. **Re-hashes every object in the store** — every commit, tree, and blob, including history kept from removed branches and objects left by an interrupted operation.
+Nothing stored escapes the check.
 2. Validates every tree entry name (defense against crafted trees that try to escape the repository on checkout).
 3. Recomputes the **entire journal hash chain** from the repository ID to the head.
 4. Cross-checks every **branch tip against the journal's last record** of it — a ref moved outside sb is caught here.